Anello-Photonics/docs-A1/docs/getting_started_imu.rst

 To export a log to CSV, Select *Log*, then *Export*, then choose the log file.
 A CSV file containing the IMU output data will be saved in the "exports" directory, under the name of the original log file.
-For more information on the output message format, see `Comminication & Messaging <https://docs-a1.readthedocs.io/en/latest/communication_messaging.html>`_.
+For more information on the output message format, see `Communication & Messaging <https://docs-a1.readthedocs.io/en/latest/communication_messaging.html>`_.

 3.2 Monitor Output